jganseman/isse-plus/README.md

 - open `ISSE.jucer` in Projucer
 - click `Save project and open in IDE`, and select MacOSX
 - in the opened ISSE Xcode project, first set the `deployment target` to match your system
-- The packaging script fails but the build itself is in `extras/builds/MacOSX/build/Debug`
+- The packaging script fails (see issue #1) but the build itself is in `extras/builds/MacOSX/build/Debug`

 ## Changes and updates